helenchw/helenchw/README.md

 A developer who is interested in distributed systems with a special focus on data storage systems :wrench:

-I am currently a maintainer of the [Linux Foundation Edge Nexoedge project][lf_edge_nexoedge_project_space] :star2:.
+I was a maintainer of the [Linux Foundation Edge Nexoedge project][lf_edge_nexoedge_project_space] between Aug 2023 and Jun 2025.
 Nexoedge is a reliable and storage-efficient multi-cloud storage system with network-coding-inspired data repair optimization.
-Its goal is to transparently connect edge applications to a reliable data storage pool over multiple private/public clouds, e.g., for long-term data archival.
+It aims to transparently connect edge applications to a reliable data storage pool over multiple private/public clouds, e.g., for long-term data archival.

 I also worked on a few research projects on storage system reliability and performance during my graduate studies :books:.
 The project list is available at [my personal website][my_website].